Monday, December 22, 2014

 The other carols included some favorites: Ding, Dong!
 Merrily on High, God Rest Ye Merry Gentlemen, The Joys Seven, King Jesus Hath a Garden (a Dutch melody), It Came Upon A Midnight Clear (arranged by Scott), In Dulci Jubilo (a fourteenth-century German carol), and Hark!
 The Herald Angels Sing.
 A Basque carol, Sing Lullaby was also performed.
 During a fifteenth-century English carol, A Babe is Born, the boys' voices practically soared and chimed together like handbells!
 The organ postlude included Sussex Carol.

-Each year, it is entertaining to see who was chosen to read the lessons.
+Each year, it is entertaining to see who is chosen to read the lessons.
 Whichever choirboy they pick always has excellent intonation and pronunciation.
-The choirmaster read a lesson with his ear-soothing accent.
+(Clearly, their school gives good education).
+Next, the Choirmaster read a lesson with his ear-soothing accent.
 A little girl from the Sunday School could barely reach the lectern.

-A Gentleman of the Choir read, followed by the Headmaster of the Choir School.
-Then, a "Member of the Congregation" and a "Warden of the Parish".
-No, the Verger didn't read, but he does get to carry his verge: a pointed rod historically used to defend the priests against troublemakers.
+A Gentleman of the Choir read, followed by the Headmaster of the Choir School, and a Lector.
+The were followed by a "Member of the Congregation" and a "Warden of the Parish".
+(The Verger doesn't read, but he does get to carry his verge: a pointed rod that was historically used to defend priests against troublemakers).

-The rector ascended the intricately-carved pulpit, just as bells in bellower began to chime, and then they tolled to signify 5 o'clock.
+As a prompt person, the rector ascended the intricately-carved pulpit just as bells in belltower chimed.
+While they tolled to signify 5 o'clock, he read the climactic ninth lesson.

 Fr.
 Turner gave a jovial sermon about what he saw on the city's sidewalks whenever he walked his terrier, Bertie.
 He thinks the city needs a lot of help.
 He advised us to keep our hearts full of Christmas spirit, to spread charity of heart, and to give heartfelt gratitude.

 The recessional hymn was beautifully performed--with the whole church putting their lungs into the effort!
-At the front doors, we shook hands with the rector, and I thanked him for bringing dignity to the parish.
+At the front doors, we shook hands with the vicar.
+When we encountered the rector, I thanked him for bringing dignity to the parish.
 I wished him a Blessed Christmas, and he returned the favor.
 Outside, Franco exclaimed, "The boys' voices were like jewels!
 So beautiful.
 I can't believe it!"

 Our sumptuous troupe of gentlemen headed for dinner literally "around the corner" to The Modern at MoMA.
 It's a delightful restaurant that earned two Michelin stars.
 Lewis and I ate there several times for lunches and dinners.